vipra-uwf/vipra-1.0/README.md

 - Linux
 - Python 3.8.x
 ###### Limitations:
+- **You must be using a Linux system or VM to see the visualization**
 - only supports 2D visualization
 - visualization preferences are currently "hard-coded"
 ###### Installation: